These sea ladies can quickly darken your days at the beach. So before you go, here are some tips.

 kelly

 Born in Bandol, after a few trips I returned to my first love, my city.
-My ambition: to make you discover the most beautiful place in the world, Bandol of course.
+My ambition: To let you discover the most beautiful place in the world, Bandol of course.

 Share this content: